-A Partner in Buckley LLP’s Washington, D.C., office, Andrew Louis represents consumer financial services clients in state and federal government enforcement actions, complex and class action litigation, and internal and external investigations.
+Andrew Louis represents consumer financial services clients in a wide range of matters, including government enforcement actions, complex and class action litigation, regulatory examinations, and internal investigations.
 He also counsels clients in a variety of regulatory and compliance matters related to the provision of consumer financial services.

 Mr. Louis’ recent representative matters include:

-- Representing bank and consumer finance clients in connection with a variety of Consumer Financial Protection Bureau (CFPB) investigations, including credit card ancillary (“Add-on”) products, marketing of no cost checking accounts, overdraft fees and opt-in process, and the sale and financing of manufactured homes
+- Representing bank and consumer finance clients in a variety of Consumer Financial Protection Bureau (CFPB) investigations, including those focused on remittance transfers, credit card ancillary (“Add-On”) products, marketing of no cost checking accounts, overdraft products and services, and the sale and financing of manufactured homes

-- Advising mortgage servicers regarding state and government-sponsored enterprise (GSE) limitations on collection of default servicing fees, state Home Owners Association (HOA) superlien statutes, foreclosure process compliance, and foreclosure file reviews
+- Advising mortgage servicers regarding state restrictions on the collection of default servicing fees, state Home Owners Association (HOA) superlien statutes, and foreclosure process compliance

-- Defending a lender placed insurance provider in multiple putative consumer class actions
+- Defending lender placed insurance provider in multiple putative consumer class actions

-- Defending bank and consumer finance clients in connection with multi-district class actions and claims brought by counties and county recorders challenging the involvement of MERS in nonjudicial foreclosures
+- Representing bank and consumer finance clients in connection with multi-district class actions and claims brought by counties and county recorders challenging the involvement of MERS in nonjudicial foreclosures

-Before joining Buckley as a founding member, Mr. Louis was an Associate with Buckley Kolar, LLP and Goodwin Procter, LLP.
+Before joining Buckley at its inception, Mr. Louis was an Associate with Buckley Kolar and Goodwin Procter.
 He received his J.D. from Georgetown University (Order of the Coif; magna cum laude) and his B.A. from Colgate University.

 WASHINGTON, D.C.
 (March 8, 2018)—Buckley Sandler LLP represented Universal Entertainment Corporation and its subsidiary Aruze USA, Inc. in securing a $2.632 billion settlement that resolves a six-year lawsuit against Wynn Resorts, Limited.
 The settlement announced today will resolve all claims...Press Releases